Jeremiah of Wallachia: Veneration

 The beatification process commenced in Naples after the cause received the papal approval of Pope Urban VIII on 25 September 1627 and a move that designated the late religious with the title Servant of God as the first stage in the process.
-The cause for Jeremiah's beatification was started in 1687, but remained stalled until 1905, at which time a biography of his life was published in Naples, entitled Vita di Fra Geremia Valacco.
+The cause for Jeremiah's beatification was started on 3 September 1687, but remained stalled until 1905, at which time a biography of his life was published in Naples, entitled Vita di Fra Geremia Valacco.
 In 1914 he became a topic of study by the Romanian Academy, and in 1944 Professor Grigore Manoilescu (who was an Orthodox Christian) released a short biography of him in the Romanian language, Români dăruiţi altor neamuri.

-On 14 October 1947, Jeremiah was declared a Servant of God by Pope Pius XII and Venerable through a proclamation of his heroic virtues issued by Pope John XXIII on 18 December 1959.
+On 14 October 1947, Jeremiah was declared a Servant of God by Pope Pius XII and venerable through a proclamation of his heroic virtue issued by Pope John XXIII on 18 December 1959.
 He was beatified by Pope John Paul II on 30 October 1983 following the recognition of a singule miracle attributed to his intercession.